sahilister/git-learn/README.md

 # git-learn
-fiddling and learning to use git and github
+fiddling and learning to use git and github.